January 15, 2026

 Then technology changed everything.

-Robo-advisors launched in the early 2010s promising automated investing at fraction-of-traditional-cost fees.
+Robo-advisors launched in the early 2010s promising automated investing at a fraction of traditional costs.
 At first, legacy firms dismissed them as toys for young people with tiny portfolios.
-But those "toys" now manage over $2.5 trillion globally and continue growing at 25%+ annually.
+But those “toys” now manage over $2.5 trillion globally and continue growing at 25%+ annually.

-This isn't just about lower fees—though that matters enormously.
-It's about fundamentally restructuring who gets access to wealth-building tools and how financial services operate.
+This isn’t just about lower fees — though that matters enormously.
+It’s about fundamentally restructuring who gets access to wealth-building tools.
 The shift from human-centric to technology-centric wealth management represents the biggest democratization of financial services since the mutual fund.

 What Wealth Management Technology Actually Is